mollie/WooCommerce/DEVELOPERS.md

 steps described below to set everything up.

 1. Clone the repo, if you haven't already.
+2. Copy `.idea.example` to `.idea` (optional), if you wish to quickly pre-configure PHPStorm.
-2. Copy `.env.example` to `.env`, and change relevant configuration if necessary.
+3. Copy `.env.example` to `.env`, and change relevant configuration if necessary.
-3. Install dependencies with Composer.
+4. Install dependencies with Composer.

     ```
     docker-compose run composer install
     ```

+   Alternatively, use PHPStorm to install dependencies (requires step 2).
-4. Bring up the environment.
+5. Bring up the environment.

     ```
     docker-compose up
     ```

-5. Set up the environment.
+6. Set up the environment.

     This involves running a script that will install WP, activate relevant plugins, etc.
     For this reason, it must be done by the `php` service.